eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 For scientific journals you may find the [**rticles**](https://pkgs.rstudio.com/rticles/index.html) package very useful.
 This package includes several templates --most of them contributed by the R community-- so you can create journal-specific PDFs directly from RMarkdown.
-We recommend you to install de development version from GitHub which often includes new or updated article formats.
+We recommend installing the development version from GitHub, which often includes new or updated article formats.

+After installing rticles you'll need to restart RStudio for its templates to be available in the UI.

 To use rticles from RStudio, you can access the templates through `File -> New File -> R Markdown`.
 This will open the dialogue box where you can select from one of the available templates:

 ![New R Markdown dialog box with the list of available templates](images/rticles.png)

-This will create a folder containing a Rmd file using the corresponding output format and all the assets required by this format.
+This will create a folder containing a Rmd file using the corresponding output format and all the assets required by it.

 <div class = activity>